How to Start Your Own LLC in Louisiana - Complete Guide

 1. Name Your Louisiana LLC

-After narrowing your list, conduct an official business name search on the Louisiana Secretary of State's website.
-This confirms whether the name is already in use or too similar to an existing Louisiana business.
+After filtering your list, make an official search of business name at the Louisiana Secretary of State. website.
+This will confirm the presence or too similarity to name with an existing business in Louisiana.

 Louisiana LLC Naming Rules